 - 2 tbsp neutral cooking oil

-- 1 teaspoon fermented shrimp paste.
-Lee Kum Kee brand.
-Diluted in a small bowl w a bit of water to ensure even dispersion in the broth.
+- 1 tsp fermented shrimp paste – Lee Kum Kee diluted in a small bowl w a bit of water for even dispersion

 - 3 tbsp fish sauce